fluentsinc/rookie-experiments/vs-code/pilot-04-save-workspace/experiment.md

 ![](../images/pilot-04/save-workspace.gif)

+4. ### Once you've saved the workspace, you should always close the workspace by going to "File" and "Close your workspace".
+Then, reopen the workspace and start working on your workspace.
+There is a bug on visual code that doesn't set path to the newly added workspace folder and closing and reopening the workspace seems to fix the issue.

-4. ### To _**get into the habit of**_ saving a workspace and reopening workspace files, let's try to create a workspace for "rookie-experiments" repository.
+5. ### To _**get into the habit of**_ saving a workspace and reopening workspace files, let's try to create a workspace for "rookie-experiments" repository.
 Clone the "rookie-experiments" repository as in `rookie-experiments/git/pilot-02` and save "rookie-experiments" folder to a workspace file.